-HCDD consulted with the Texas Housing Group to gather and provide more strategic input in the upcoming years.
+HCDD consulted with the Texas Housing Group to gather and provide strategic input for activities.
 The Texas Housing Group is an informal group of housing and community development agencies sponsored by the Texas Association of Community Development Corporations (CDC) that meets monthly to discuss and collaborate on regional initiatives.

 HCDD continues to work closely with other governments in the metropolitan area, the state, and the federal government to receive feedback for and implement the Consolidated Plan.
 HCDD works closely with HHA and Harris County to align funding objectives, especially objectives addressing homelessness.
 In addition, HCDD continues to participate in numerous conferences with the Texas Department of Housing and Community Affairs (TDHCA) to align HCDD's objectives of ending chronic homelessness through developing permanent supportive housing with those of TDHCA.
 HCDD also continues to work closely with HUD officials at the local office.
-With the COVID-19 pandemic, HCDD has increased its efforts in partnering with local non-profits and government agencies to prevent the spread and ameliorate the impacts of the coronavirus.
+With the COVID-19 pandemic, HCDD continues to build and leverage partnerships with local non-profits and government agencies to prevent the spread and ameliorate the impacts of the coronavirus.